Early Access

 Will my Early Access progress carry over to 1.0?

-This page tracks the state of Slay the Spire 2 Early Access and will be updated with each major content drop.
-Last reviewed March 18, 2026.
+This page tracks the state of Slay the Spire 2 Early Access and will be updated as more patches and content drops arrive.
+Have corrections or tips?
+Use the feedback button above.